sematic-ai/sematic/docs/first-pipeline.md

 The `@sematic.func` decorator converts any plain Python function into a so-called ["Sematic Function"](glossary.md).
 Sematic functions are tracked by Sematic as pipeline steps.
-This means that there inputs and outputs are tracked as [Artifacts](glossary.md), and that you will be able to inspect and visualize the function's execution in the UI.
+This means that there inputs and outputs are type-checked and tracked as [Artifacts](glossary.md), and that you will be able to inspect and visualize the function's execution in the UI.

 In the case of [cloud execution](glossary.md), each function can run as its own isolated job with its own set of resources.

 {% hint style="info" %}

-Note that calling a Sematic Function returns a Future instead of the actual value returned by the decorated Python function.
+Note that calling a Sematic Function returns a **Future** instead of the actual value returned by the decorated Python function.
 Read more about Futures in the [Glossary](glossary.md).

-Futures are the way Sematic construct the execution graph of your pipeline.
+Futures are the way Sematic constructs the execution graph of your pipeline.
 Futures support a subset of native Python's operation, although we are adding new functionalities every week.
 See [Future Algebra](future-algebra.md) for more details.